-If you're an Accumulation 2 member and you stop working for a UniSuper employer, your Accumulation 2 account automatically transfers to an Accumulation 1 account and your investment strategy, insurance and any other account settings will remain the same.
+If you're an Accumulation 2 member and you stop working for a UniSuper employer, your Accumulation 2 account automatically transfers to an Accumulation 1 account and your investment strategy and any other account settings will remain the same.

 Your benefit will be your account balance less any fees, charges and taxes that apply.
-As an Accumulation 1 member you'll no longer be eligible for automatic income protection cover updates.
+As an Accumulation 1 member, your insurance cover currently in place continues with any existing restrictions, loadings or exclusions.